 I grew up in Gallup, NM surrounded by many different cultures.
 I was exposed to traditional European-style weaving by my paternal grandparents, I watched the Navajo weavers around the reservation make amazing things on looms often made out of 2 x 4s, and later I learned the Hispanic tapestry traditions.
 This lecture discusses my tapestry journey from the little girl sewing dolls to professional tapestry weaver.

 This lecture is 32 minutes, available immediately.
 It can be streamed HERE or contact me for other options.
-3-month streaming period.
+3-month streaming period or you can purchase the video if you are presenting in a location without internet connectivity.

 Woven Color: James Koehler and tapestry weaving in the American Southwest